Japan Travel - Fukuoka Gateway to Japan. The Backpacking Housewife

 I was so very excited indeed to be visiting Japan earlier this year as part of our six-month trip around Asia.

-Our 14 Day Japanese Itinerary included a four city sightseeing adventure taking in Fukuoka, Hiroshima, Tokyo and Osaka.
+Our 14 Day Japanese Itinerary included a four city sightseeing adventure taking in Fukuoka, Hiroshima, Miyajima, Tokyo and Osaka.

 So join me now at the very start our Japanese journey and travel with me in Fukuoka!